yaskevich/mental-distance/README.md

-# Mental Distance between Cities in Russian Corpora
+# Mental Distance between Cities
 My contribution to workshop on research of places in semantic distributional vector models built on the timespan based subcorpora from [Russian National Corpus](https://ruscorpora.ru/new/).

 The workshop was conducted by [Andrei Kutuzov](https://www.mn.uio.no/ifi/english/people/aca/andreku/) (University of Oslo) at II Moscow-Tartu School held by the Center of Digital Humanities of the National Research University Higher School of Economics (October 9–12, 2017).

-There are 3 pages presented the data:
+There are 3 pages presenting the data:

 1. [reduced graph of 7 cities](https://yaskevich.github.io/mental-distance/)
 2. [full graph of top-25 cities](https://yaskevich.github.io/mental-distance/graph/)